 - Represented a major construction contractor in a multi-million-dollar contract dispute involving power plant construction in Iraq.

 - Represented an IT company in connection with contract claims in excess of $40 million and related investigations under a contract worth hundreds of millions of dollars with the U.S. Department of Homeland Security (DHS), resulting in the successful settlement of the company's claims, the related investigations, and the restructuring of the contract.

 - Successfully negotiated a global settlement of numerous claims under a military health care contract.

 - Represented association of major defense and aerospace contractors in helping to convince the U.S. Court of Appeals for the Federal Circuit to reverse an Armed Services Board of Contract Appeals (ASBCA) decision concerning the proper exchange rate for use in converting depreciation charges from a hyperinflationary foreign currency into U.S. dollars.

 - Prepared REAs under Medicare Administrative Contractor (MAC) contracts and advised on the conversion of REAs to certified claims.

-- Prosecuting multiple claims before the ASBCA on behalf of information technology contractor worth approximately one billion dollars.
+- Prosecuting multiple claims before the ASBCA on behalf of information technology contractor worth approximately $1 billion.

-If contractor or Government claims cannot be successfully resolved short of litigation, we represent contractors in alternative dispute resolution (ADR) proceedings or disputes litigation before the ASBCA, the Civilian Board of Contract Appeals (CBCA) and the COFC.
+If contractor or Government claims cannot be successfully resolved short of litigation, we represent contractors in ADR proceedings or disputes litigation before the ASBCA, the Civilian Board of Contract Appeals (CBCA), and the COFC.
 Examples of our ADR and negotiation efforts include:

-- Convinced Government in ASBCA ADR proceeding to withdraw its defective pricing finding and resolved $1.5 million Government defective pricing claim for $35,000.
+- Convinced the Government in an ASBCA ADR proceeding to withdraw its defective pricing finding and resolved $1.5 million Government defective pricing claim for $35,000.